 The American Heart Association CEO Roundtable

 While many employers offer workplace health programs, few have the data they need to know what works best, and the know-how to implement best practices.
-That’s why more than 20 CEOs from some of America’s largest companies have joined the American Heart Association (AHA) to create the AHA CEO Roundtable, dedicated to disseminating evidence-based approaches to workplace health.
-Guided by the scientific expertise of the AHA, these CEOs are collectively engaging nearly seven million employees and family members, along with countless other community members, to transform the culture of health in America’s workplaces and beyond.
+That’s why more than 40 CEOs from some of America’s largest and most respected companies have joined the American Heart Association to create the AHA CEO Roundtable, dedicated to disseminating evidence-based approaches to workplace health.
+Learn more about the AHA CEO Roundtable and the members of this leadership collaborative.

 A successful business is based on more than financial